Manishearth/manishearth.github.io/source/drafts/zero1.md

 }
 ```

-A typical binary data format will probably store this as a byte for the age, followed by the length of `name`, followed by the bytes for `name`, followed by another length for the vector, followed by whatever data is needed for each `RustFile` value.
+A typical binary data format will probably store this as a byte for the age, followed by the length of `name`, followed by the bytes for `name`, followed by another length for the vector, followed by a length and string data for each `String` value.
 Deserializing the `u8` age just involves reading it, but the other two fields require allocating sufficient memory and copying each byte over, in addition to any validation the types may need.

 A common technique in this scenario is to skip the allocation and copy by simply _validating_ the bytes and storing a _reference_ to the original data.
 This can only be done for serialization formats where the data is represented identically in the serialized file and in the deserialized value.